-Parameter Definition - u url Specify the dfESP subscribe standard URL in the form dfESP://host:port/project/ continuousquery/window.
-Append the following for subscribers: ?snapshot=true false .
-Append the following for subscribers if needed: • ?collapse=true false • ?rmretdel=true false - d dateformat Specify the format of ESP_datetime_t and ESP_timestamp_t fields in events.
-The default is "yyyy-MM-dd HH:mm:ss.SSS". -m BytesMessage TextMessage Mapmessage Specify the JMS message type. -i jmsuserid Specify the user ID for the JMS destination. -p jmspassword Specify the password for the JMS destination. -x native axeda Specify the XML format for TextMessage.
-Specify native when the message is in CSV format. -l native solace tervela rabbitmq Specify the transport type.
-When you specify solace , tervela , or rabbitmq transports instead of the default native transport, use the required client configuration files specified in "Using Alternative Transport Libraries for Java Clients" on page 241. - g gdconfigfile Specify the guaranteed delivery configuration file for the client. -o severe warning info Specify the application logging level. -c [configfilesection] Specify the name of the section of /etc/ javaadapters.config to parse for configuration parameters. -f protofile Specify the .proto file that contains the message used for Google Protocol buffer support. -r protomsg Specify the message itself in the .proto file that is specified by the protofile parameter.
+Parameter Definition - u url Specifies the dfESP subscribe standard URL in the form dfESP://host:port/project/continuousquery/window.
+Append the following for subscribers: ?snapshot=true false.
+Append the following for subscribers if needed: • ?collapse=true false • ?rmretdel=true false - d dateformat Specifies the format of ESP_DATETIME and ESP_TIMESTAMP fields in CSV events.
+The default values are "yyyy-MM-ddHH:mm:ss" for ESP_DATETIME and "yyyy-MM-ddHH:mm:ss.SSS" for ESP_TIMESTAMP. -m BytesMessage TextMessage Mapmessage Specifies the JMS message type. -i jmsuserid Specifies the user ID for the JMS destination. -p jmspassword Specifies the password for the JMS destination. -x native axeda Specifies the XML format for TextMessage.
+Specifies native when the message is in CSV format. -l native solace tervela rabbitmq Specifies the transport type.
+When you specify solace, tervela, or rabbitmq transports instead of the default native transport, use the required client configuration files specified in "Using Alternative Transport Libraries for Java Clients" on page 286. - g gdconfigfile Specifies the guaranteed delivery configuration file for the client. -o severe warning info Specifies the application logging level. -c [configfilesection] Specifies the name of the section of /etc/ javaadapters.config to parse for configuration parameters.

-Parameter Definition -j jndidestname Specify the JNDI name to look up for the JMS destination.
+Parameter Definition -f protofile Specifies the .proto file that contains the message used for Google Protocol buffer support. -r protomsg Specifies the message itself in the .proto file that is specified by the protofile parameter. -j jndidestname Specifies the JNDI name to look up for the JMS destination.
 The default value is "jmsDestination".
-This option overrides settings in jndi.properties. -a jndifactname Specify the JNDI name to look up for the JMS connection factory.
-The default value is "ConnectionFactory" .
-This option overrides settings in jndi.properties.
+This option overrides settings in jndi.properties. -a jndifactname Specifies the JNDI name to look up for the JMS connection factory.
+The default value is "ConnectionFactory".
+This option overrides settings in jndi.properties. -O tokenlocation Specifies the location of the file in the local file system that contains the OAuth token required for authentication by the publish/subscribe server. -E Specifies that the JMS password is encrypted.